Kent55/lily/README.md

 - - -
 ## Conclusion
-Pico ORM is a flexible, minimalist PostgreSQL ORM for TypeScript that lets you build queries with ease while maintaining full control over the execution.
-With its flexible chaining system, hooks, and support for all essential SQL operations, Pico ORM offers a simple yet powerful approach to database management in your applications.
+Lily (ORM) is a flexible, minimalist PostgreSQL ORM for TypeScript that lets you build queries with ease while maintaining full control over the execution.
+With its flexible chaining system, hooks, and support for all essential SQL operations, Lily (ORM) offers a simple yet powerful approach to database management in your applications.

 For more advanced use cases, you can extend the base functionality and leverage hooks for complex workflows.